-Some dogs begin to urinate more often when they are in heat, so you may notice them scratching at the door to go out more often.
-Much like humans, this is because the dog's uterus is swelling, putting pressure on her bladder.
+Some dogs urinate more often when they are in heat, so you may notice her requesting to go out more often.
+Much like humans, this is because the dog's uterus swells during estrus, putting pressure on the bladder.

-After the vulva swelling goes down, the dog will begin waving her tail more often than usual.
-This is an attempt to wave her scent around in order to catch the attention of a male mate.
+After the vulva swelling decreases, a dog in heat will begin waving, or flagging, her tail more often than usual.
+This is an attempt to disperse her pheromones in order to catch the attention of a male mate.

 A dog in heat will expel a bloody discharge from the vagina for two to three weeks.
 The discharge will grow heavier as time goes on, eventually going from a bright red to a pinkish-tan color before tapering off as the estrous cycle ends.
 It is possible to use doggy diapers when your female dog is in heat.
 These are soft and washable diapers that can prevent the staining and licking that can come along with the vaginal bleeding stage of the estrus cycle.